Decision Intelligence Platform

 Revenue Decisions

 Sales, RevOps, and Champions navigating buying committees.
-When you need to know which stakeholders are drifting before they drift publicly.
+Know which stakeholders are drifting before they drift publicly.

 Example: Enterprise deal with 6-person buying committee